-They do bounce back their quite resilient, but I feel like my youngest had a lot more stuff that was unresolved for a longer period of time.
+They do bounce back their quite resilient, but I feel like my youngest had a lot more stuff that was unresolved for a longer period.
 And that impacted on him and he wasn’t aware of how it was impacting on him.
 And he’s a lot better now.
 And we’re all a lot better now.
-Because so much time is elapsed, and I’m saying proactive in the things that I do to overcome stroke and to learn about stroke or to share about stroke.
+Because so much time has elapsed, I’m staying proactive in the things that I do to overcome a stroke and to learn about stroke or to share about stroke.
 So they’re seeing me doing that and that kind of makes everything okay now and better.
-But, but they were going for through one of them was going through I think it was when I went to surgery he was going through the last year of school, exams and all that kind of stuff.
+But, they were going for one of them was going through I think it was when I went to surgery he was going through the last year of school, exams and all that kind of stuff.
 So that was extremely difficult for him.

-And then at the same time as I had surgery in November, 2014.
-I think it was two weeks earlier, my mother in law passed away.
+And then at the same time, I had surgery in November 2014.
+I think it was two weeks earlier, that my mother-in-law passed away.

-I’m sure and for your wife to I’m sure,
+I’m sure and for your wife too I’m sure,

 Maybe you should have a guest host then.

 Yeah, maybe they can interview both of us instead.
 Maybe you can interview us?
 What do you reckon?
-So, yeah, so it’s a very interesting thing, and it’s thrown on people who are totally inexperienced, you’re not a doctor, you’re not a nurse.
-You’re not a health care provider, your , you’re just a regular person going about your daily tasks, then you have to become an expert in this field, which is so complex and so challenging, and so emotional, you know, uncharted waters.
+So, yeah, so it’s a very interesting thing, and it’s thrown on inexperienced people, You’re not a doctor, you’re not a nurse.
+You’re not a health care provider, you’re just a regular person going about your daily tasks, Then you have to become an expert in this field, which is so complex and so challenging, and so emotional, you know, uncharted waters.

 Jessica’s art therapy

-Sounds like you’ve, taken responsibility for your own emotions and how you’re going to express them and manage them and deal with them.
+Sounds like you’ve, taken responsibility for your own emotions and how you’re going to express them manage them, and deal with them.

 Yeah.
 Thank you.

 We get there we do we grow up and eventually something ticks one day.
-And we start to take responsibility for our own behavior.
-And we realize, we can’t actually respond a different way.
+And we start to take responsibility for our behavior.
+And we realize we can’t respond a different way.
 Sure, it’s because my husband’s on the other side of the bed, and he’s just recovering from a stroke.
-Sure. that had to happen for me to realize that I have a different option.
+Sure. that had to happen for me to realize that I had a different option.
 But, I’ve got there I realized that.

 Exactly.
 So I’m having fun with that.
 I mean, I can’t do it.
 It’s also I didn’t have to take a break and draw some stupid stuff in between because, you know, each time I finished something it’s, it’s sad to look at you know, what he went through to sometimes and so you just want to go do something that you know, is goofy or that is different, you know, different not solely focused on his pain or his journey.
 And the frustrating days because they happen quite a bit.

-Phil’s portrait as representation of his stroke experience
+Phil’s portrait as a representation of his stroke experience